On the Radar

 The provisions of the Inflation Reduction Act went into effect

-this year, and while the ASC 740 ramifications of the corporate AMT were
+ramifications of the corporate AMT were relatively minor, the direct-pay and

-relatively minor, the direct-pay and transferability provisions of the new tax
+transferability provisions of the new tax credits have presented (and continue

-credits have provided (and continue to provide) a host of new challenges.
+to present) a host of new challenges.

-jurisdictional basis.
-Generally, we expect these new taxes to be accounted for
+Generally, we expect these new taxes to be accounted for in a manner similar to

-need to be separately evaluated in each jurisdiction.
+new law will need to be separately evaluated in each jurisdiction.

 Standard-Setting Activity